brucelike/image_colorization/README.md

 -- put first 3000 images into directory '/data/train'

 -- put remian images into directory '/data/val'

+## metrics
+-- As the network is a regressor based approach, thus I select L1loss -- the performance is the average loss which can evalaute the pixel level percision
 ## Parameter config
--- set your hyparameters in config.py e.g. train_folder, val_folder, epoch etc
+-- set your hyparameters in config.py e.g. train_folder, val_folder, epoch etc.

 -- set the temprature parameter T in config.py

 ## Training
---run python train.py
+--run python train.py embeded the train and validate process

 ## inference
---run python inference.py
+--run python inference.py --image 'Your test image path'